Graduate Studies in Physics & Astronomy: Frequently Asked Questions

 during the week before the first semester starts.
 (The cost of this exam is paid by the student.)

-Do not take the tests if you are a native or primary speaker of English.
+Do not take the tests if you are a native speaker of English.
 According to the

 The University sets the minimum GPA at 3.0.
 Do not apply if your GPA is below this.